 He developed an approach to treatment known as client-centered therapy, which stressed the importance of unconditional positive regard.
 Showing clients unconditional support he believed could contribute to the treatment process.

 During the late 1950s, Abraham Maslow and other humanist thinkers began to formalize the growing humanistic approach.
-As they began developing a professional organization, they outlined some of the central topics of interest including self-actualization, creativity, individuality, and personal fulfillment.
+As they began developing a professional organization, they outlined some central topics of interest, including self-actualization, creativity, individuality, and personal fulfillment.

 A few important events in the history of humanistic psychology: